How to look for records of... Royal Navy operations and correspondence 1660-1914

 - 1869-1976 in ADM 1 – though the records in ADM 1 are in-letters, copies of replies are included with the in-letters for these dates

 In about 1847 the Admiralty began the practice of collecting together and binding up all the papers (in-letters, out-letters, minutes and so on) on a particular subject, thereby creating a ‘case’.

 Search for case papers in one of the following two ways:

-- Use the advanced search in our catalogue – search by keyword, including ships’ names in ADM 7 and ADM 116.
+- Click on the following series references – search by keyword, including ships’ names in ADM 7 and ADM 116.
 You can also search using ‘case’ as one of your keywords

 - Use the ADM 12 indexes and digests; consult the advice on finding case files in our guide on finding naval correspondence for more details